 An employee shall, as a main rule, be hired on a permanent basis.
 However, a fixed-term contract may be agreed in certain circumstances, mainly when the work is of a temporary nature or for work as a temporary replacement for another person or persons.

 There is also a general option to employ workers temporarily for a maximum of 12 months, with no requirement as to a specific basis for the temporary employment.
-A maximum of 15 per cent of the employees of the undertaking may be temporarily employed under this provision.
+A maximum of 15 per cent of the employees of the undertaking may be employed temporarily under this provision.
 If, on expiry of the agreement period, an employee who is temporarily appointed pursuant to this provision is not offered continued employment, the employer shall be subject to quarantine for 12 months, whereby the employer may not make new appointments subject to this provision.
 However, the quarantine only applies to work tasks of the same kind as those performed by the former employee.

 There are alternative provisions that may be made applicable only for the chief executive of an undertaking.
 A chief executive may always be appointed for a fixed term.
 Furthermore, a chief executive may relinquish the protection against unfair dismissal in exchange for severance pay on termination of employment.

 The employer and the employee may agree on a probationary period of a maximum of six months from the commencement of the employment relationship.
 The probationary period may be extended, however, by a period corresponding to an employee's absence from work during the probationary period, subject to certain criteria.